ustun/blog.ustunozgur.com/_posts/2015-12-12-two-urls-is-enough-for-everyone.md

 Your entrance door is the supernode of your house.

 How many entrance web sites do you visit daily?
 Google, Facebook, Twitter, Hacker News, Reddit?
 How many?
 Not that many.
-Usually these supernode sites take you to other places.
+Usually these sites take you to other places.
 These sites are the supernodes of the web.

 How many entrance urls does your web application have?
 Many?
 How many?
 A few?